dyco-uparis/DyCo/BranchingNetworksFromExperimentToTheory_2025.md

 1. The workshop will take place over two days, on **26 and 27 June 2025**, on the Paris rive gauche campus of the **Université Paris Cité** (Paris 13).
 2. Presentations will take place in room 322 of the [Lamarck building](https://master.math.u-paris.fr/informations/acces/), 35 rue Hélène Brion, nearest  metro station  *Bibliothèque de France*, metro line 14.
-3. Lunch in the same street 17 rue Hélène Brion.
+3. Lunch on the 26th in the same street 17 rue Hélène Brion.
+4. Dinner on the 26th, restaurant [Nomade]()
+5. Lunch on the 27th, restaurant Paris Milan [11 rue Elsa Morante](https://www.restaurantparismilan.fr/)

 # Program